 Plan fiduciaries can only share liability to the extent they “properly appoint” and monitor outside parties.
 Simply naming your stockbroker or insurance agent as the plan investment advisor without having gone through a prudent process of setting down in writing any criteria to judge them by and no written instructions for them to manage investments by is a good way to fail the proper appointment test and perhaps nullify the sharing of liability.

 The second test (monitoring), including the documentation of efforts to see that their expenses are reasonable (very often they are not, in light of what they actually do), is another stumbling block.
 Have you benchmarked advisor or 3rd party administrator fees according to your plan size?
 Do you know where to find that information?
 Have you checked the advisor’s regulatory record, gotten a copy of their surety bond and checked on their experience and training with respect to retirement plans?
 If not, auditors and attorneys will want to know why you haven’t.

-I am an RIA who accepts designation as a fiduciary and have a certification in fiduciary training.
+Cornerstone Investment Services is an RIA and I accept designation as a fiduciary and have a certification in fiduciary training.
 I have 30 years of investment experience and work with a fair number of qualified retirement plans.
 I have made sizeable improvements in every plan I have taken over during the last couple years and would welcome the opportunity to consult with you on your plan.